MadMockers/BareBonesOS/README.txt

 CO-EXISTING WITH BBOS
 =====================
 This section is for people who want to use BBOS functionality.
 If this isn't you, you can just ignore the existance of BBOS once you're code is executing.

 If you wish to use BBOS, your code needs to co-exist with it.
 The bbosinfo struct from the "Get BBOS Info" call gives you all the information you need to do this.
  - All code within 'Address_Start' and 'Address_End' must remain untouched, as this is where BBOS has positioned itself in memory.
 Modifying this memory region will have undefined results
  - BBOS reserves all interrupt messages starting with octet 0x47 (i.e, 0x47XX)
- - If you wish to set your own interrupt handler, you need to pass interrupts with the message "0x47XX" to the address 'Interrupt_Handler' via a SET PC (not a JSR)
+ - If you wish to set your own interrupt handler, you need to pass interrupts with the message "0x47XX" to the address 'Interrupt_Handler' via a SET PC, Interrupt_Handler (not a JSR Interrupt_Handler)
  - Jumping to bbosinfo.Interrupt_Handler should only be done in the situation described in the previous point (example below).
 This is problematic as you can't easily invoke an interrupt from inside an interrupt handler, and thus would not be able to use BBOS functionality.
 To resolve this, INT 0x4743 can be replaced with JSR bbosinfo.API_Handler.

 Custom Interrupt Handler Example
 --------------------------------